mkelley/jwst-comets/README.md

 ## APT fixed moving targets

 As of May 2021, APT does not visualize moving targets.
-Fixed targets may be used as a work around.
+Instead, fixed targets may be used as a work around.
 The best fixed targets use the ephemeris of the moving target in question.
-To that end, the script `apt-fixed-moving-target.py` (in the `apt-targets` directory) may be used to generate a set of fixed targets centered on the object ephemeris.
-You specify the date range and step size, only times when the target is observable by JWST are returned.
+To that end, the script `apt-fixed-moving-target.py` (in the `apt-targets` directory) generates a set of fixed targets centered on the object ephemeris.
+You specify the date range and step size.
+Only times when the target is observable by JWST are returned.

 ### Requirements
 * Python 3